jonfk/utility-belt/python/git-smart-worktree/SPEC.md

 ## 6. Interactive & Fuzzy UX
 - Triggered whenever `add` or `rm` lack enough arguments or when users pass `--select` explicitly.
 - Prompts use `InquirerPy` fuzzy finder:
-  - **Context selection**: initial list `['main', 'feature', 'review', 'release', 'hotfix', 'experiment']` plus previously seen contexts under the repo.
-Includes "Create new context…" entry that opens a free-form input.
+  - **Worktree name input**: free-form text box validated to ensure non-empty, slash-free values before slugifying for the filesystem.
   - **Branch selection**: merges local (`git branch --format`) and remote (`git branch -r`) names; default branch is pinned to the top.
 Options: choose existing or "Create new branch…" to type a name.
   - **Starting point selection** (only when creating a new branch): options include default branch, any existing branch/tag, or manual ref input.
-  - **Worktree removal selection**: entries display `context/branch · path`.
+  - **Worktree removal selection**: entries display `name (branch) · path`.
 Supports multi-select if we want to extend later; MVP removes one at a time.
 - Users can bypass prompts entirely by supplying all positional arguments.

 ## 7. Git Operations & Edge Cases